 - make as much academic progress as they are capable of and achieve as highly as they can.

-- be unique individuals, willing to express themselves and articulate in doing so.
+- be unique individuals, willing to express themselves with humility.

 - have a broad cultural, scientific and historical awareness.